alekspetrov/mcp-docs-service/README.md

 ```

 ```
-Please use the docs-manager tool to check the health of the documentation
+I'd like you to check the health of our documentation using the docs-manager tool
 ```

+Claude will interpret these requests and use the appropriate tool with the correct parameters.

 ### Common Tool Commands